Business Rates - Frequently Asked Questions

 Why have I received a reminder/final notice/summons?

-- Business Rates must be paid in accordance with the installment outlined on the bill to avoid recovery action.
+• Business Rates must be paid in accordance with the instalment outlined on the bill to avoid recovery action.

-- When one installment is missed a Reminder Notice will be issued.
+• When one instalment is missed a Reminder Notice will be issued.

-- If the Reminder is paid within the time period specified and future installment are kept up to date, no further action will be taken.
+• If the Reminder is paid within the time period specified and future instalment are kept up to date, no further action will be taken.

-- If the Reminder Notice is paid, but a subsequent installment is defaulted upon, a Final Notice is issued.
+• If the Reminder Notice is paid, but a subsequent instalment is defaulted upon, a Final Notice is issued.

-- If this is not paid in full within 7 days a Summons is issued for which £83.00 costs are incurred.
+• If this is not paid within 7 days a Summons is issued for which £129.00 Costs are incurred.

-- The Liability Order gives us the power to send a bailiff to seize your goods.
-The bailiff can then auction the goods to pay the bill, and the bailiff's fees.
-You will be charged for the visit by the bailiff even if you are not in when the bailiff calls.
+• The Liability Order gives us the power to send a enforcement agent to seize your goods.
+The enforcement agent can then auction the goods to pay the bill, and the enforcement agent's fees.
+You will be charged for the visit by the enforcement agent even if you are not in when the enforcement agent calls.

 How is the money I pay spent?